 A covalent bond results from the sharing of a pair of electrons between two atoms, where each atom contributes one electron to the bond.
-It is also possible to have an electron pair bond where both electrons originate from one atom and none from the other.
+It is also the state of the second state of the possible to have an electron pair bond where both electrons originate from one atom and none from the other.
 Such bonds are called coordinate bonds or dative bonds.
 Since, in coordinate bonds, two electrons are shared by two atoms, they differ from normal covalent bonds only in the way they are formed, and once formed they are identical to normal covalent bonds.